-In 2018, 2019 and 2020, the minimum budget target was not achieved therefore no profit-sharing amounts were paid.
-In 2021, the Corporation achieved its budget target, however, the Compensation Committee recommended no bonus would be allocated that year given EBITDA was heavily influenced by proceeds realized due to the Canadian and U.S. governments providing subsidies for Covid 19 pandemic relief initiatives.
 In 2022, the Corporation achieved 162% of its targeted budget, which resulted in the Compensation Committee recommending an aggregate cash bonus of \$265,000 or 3.6% of adjusted EBITDA to the Named Executive Officers of the Corporation.
-In 2023, the Corporation achieved 96% of its targeted budget, which resulted in the Compensation Committee recommending an aggregate cash bonus of \$207,615 or 2.9% of adjusted EBITDA to the Named Executive Officers of the Corporation?
+In 2023, the Corporation achieved 96% of its targeted budget, which resulted in the Compensation Committee recommending an aggregate cash bonus of \$207,615 or 2.9% of adjusted EBITDA to the Named Executive Officers of the Corporation.
+In 2024, the minimum budget target was not achieved therefore no cash profit-sharing amounts were paid.